Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 Men and equipment from the disbanded Eighth Star New Market Artillery were added to the Battery in the ANV Artillery reorganization of October 1862.1

-We have one individual in the AotW database for this unit:
+We have 4 individuals in the AotW database who were on the Maryland Campaign with this unit:

 Co.
 Rank Name Casualty?
 Details*